mnaoumov/obsidian-plugin-chronos/README.md

 ## Edit

-To enter **Edit** mode an update your `chronos` markdown, hover over the timeline and click the code icon that appears in the upper-right corner.
+To enter **Edit** mode an update your `chronos` Markdown, hover over the timeline and click the code icon that appears in the upper-right corner.

 ![edit example](./docs/ex-edit.png)
 ![edit example - markdown mode](./docs/ex-edit-2.png)